MrXmit/bao-recipe/README.md

 # Bao Zi Recipe Hub 🥟
 ![Ni hao Bao zi](https://cdn.discordapp.com/attachments/791636167304151071/1156591048173301900/image.png?ex=651586da&is=6514355a&hm=d6aab1a2e5fc73ba4f68fda4e93b6975bac22db8fe460781447165468b3cdda5&)

 Hey there, foodie adventurer! 🌍✈️ Ever wandered the streets of China and been captivated by the aroma of freshly steamed Bao Zi?
 Or perhaps you've simply stumbled upon a culinary documentary and wondered, "Hmm, how do I get those deliciously plump buns?" 🤔 Well, you're in the right place!
 Our Bao Zi Recipe Hub is your one-stop destination for all things Bao Zi.
-Yours might be featured in our BoaBao restaurant!
+I created this app for my mother in the hope that your Bao Zi might be featured in our BoaBao restaurant!
+Let's keep the restaurant interesting!

 ## 🌸 What's Cooking?